joepk90/springboot-mastering-rest-api-development/stripe-testing.md

 # Stripe
-To test the Stripe Webhook logic, the Stripe CLI is used.
+To test the Stripe Webhook logic locally, the Stripe CLI is used.

 ## Setup Stripe